gym-minsik/lexicographical_order/README.md

 # About

-A string generator that helps to implement real-time editing of ordered sequence.
+A string generator that helps to implement real-time editing of an ordered sequence.

 It makes reordering, sorting, interleaving transactions faster and simpler.